Roy's Motel & Café, Amboy, California

 Sabina enjoying the view from the Shelby Street Pedestrian Bridge

-a bus driving round the Corner of Legends
+Corner of Legends

 it's not easy to stop shooting the pretty nice neon signs